I’m a self-proclaimed pear queen! Pears, how do I love thee? Let me count the ways. . .

 Number one: they are delicious!
 If you don’t agree, it’s because you haven’t tried the right kind of pear and you most definitely have not had one of Harry & David’s Royal Riviera Pears.
 They are absolutely wonderful!
-One of my favorite gifts to give.
+One of my favorite gifts to give (and receive).

-In season primarily during fall and winter, there are thousands of varieties of pears.
-They differ in size, shape, color, taste and storage qualities, but the Comice, Bosc, Bartlett, and Anjou pears are the most commonly available types in the United States.
-Comice (1st in the photo line-up) are a good choice for eating out of hand.
-Bosc are the bronzy ones with long necks (2nd in the photo lineup).
+In-season primarily during fall and winter, there are thousands of varieties of pears.
+They differ in size, shape, color, taste, and storage requirements, but the Comice, Bosc, Bartlett, and Anjou pears are the most commonly available types in the United States.
+Comice pears (1st in the photo line-up) are a good choice for eating out of hand.
+Bosc are the bronzy ones with long necks (2nd in the photo).
 They should have a yellow undertone (not green) and are often used for cooking because they hold their shape so well.
-Bartlett, the standard Summer pears, (3rd in the photo lineup) are the juiciest and are also great for eating fresh, although they do not keep well.
+Bartlett, the standard Summer pears, (3rd in the photo) are the juiciest and are also great for eating fresh, although they do not keep well.
 Unlike Winter pears, Bartletts change color from green to yellow as they ripen, making it easy to tell when they are perfect to eat.
 Red Bartletts turn a brighter red as they ripen.
-Anjou (4th and 5th in the photo lineup) is the standard variety sold at stores, both in green and red.
+Anjou pears (4th and 5th in the photo) are the standard variety sold at stores, both in green and red.
 Although the texture is good and juicy, their flavor is bland and not as sweet (especially the green variety).
 However, they are still good and I particularly like the red Anjou pears in the winter.

 When selecting a pear, check for ripeness by gently pressing at the neck of the pear.
 Look for pears that are firm, but not too hard.
 Pears should be left at room temperature to ripen.
 Once their skin yields to gentle pressure, they are ripe and ready to be eaten.
 Refrigerate once the pears have ripened to your liking.